urwrstkn8mare/galaxy-riot-integration/README.md

 ## Todo

-Any help would be appreciated!
+Any help (and feedback about this project) would be appreciated!

 - [ ] Add Mac support
 - [ ] Automatically determine path to `RiotClientServices.exe`.